snhstq/IBM3705_R5/README.md

 - FUNCTION 6: Not yet implemented
 - TAR&OP REGISTER: Not yet implemented.

 The LOAD switch is used to reboot the 3705.
 After pressing PF4 the NCP will be reloaded.
-If both channel adapters are fully disabled (so A and B are disabled on both channel adapters) the 3705 will load the remote program loader programs from the (virtual) diskette.
+When -both- channel adapters are fully disabled (so A and B are disabled on both channel adapters) the 3705 will load the remote program loader programs from the (virtual) diskette drive.
 The below image shows the Control Panel channel section for a remote 3705:

 ![LIB panel](/Images/CAs.png)

-The Control panel is updated after pressing any key, except the Home key.
+The Control panel is updated after pressing any alpha-numeric key, except the Home key.

 Exiting the Control panel: Press the Home key.

 ### LIB panel
 The Line Interface Base (LIB) is the one place where all lines connect to.
-Each stand-alone emulator (3271,3274, DLSw, Trunk) has the -line switch as a mandatory start parameter to identify the line to which the connection should be made.
+Each stand-alone emulator (3271, 3274, DLSw, Trunk) has the -line command parameter as a mandatory start parameter to identify the line to which the connection should be made.
 Node that this line number must correspond to the line number in the NCP definition for the device being connected.

-A successful connection is identified by the message “LIB: 327x connected to line-xx”, whew xx is the line number.
+A successful connection is identified by the message 'LIB: 327x connected to line-xx', whew xx is the NCP line number.

 The LIB and Scanner will manage the RS232 signals.
 The LIB comes with a panel that shows the RS232 signals in real time.

-The panel can be activated by press “Ctrl-E” at the SIMH 3705 terminal.
+The panel can be activated by press 'Ctrl-E'at the SIMH 3705 terminal.
-The SIM prompt “sim>” should appear.
+The SIM prompt 'sim>' should appear.
 Now enter:

 sim> d shwlib 1